 Developed in Hawaii during the 19th century, the ukulele has been riding a big wave of popularity since the 1990s.
 With its cheerful sound, unintimidating size, and just four (or five!) strings to master (depending on the type of Uke you have, of course) it’s easy to see why learning to play popular songs on the ukulele has become such a major trend around the world!

-So let’s take a look at some of the most famous and most popular Ukulele songs.
+So let’s take a look at the 10 Famous Ukulele Songs That You Can Learn.

 “Somewhere Over the Rainbow”